 Those in charge of this degree of change should be your best business-side managers – those with excellent people skills, and an understanding of both the corporate culture and the new technology (or have a good relationship with trustworthy advisors, as well as your own IT department).

-All too often, the business side wrongly misinterprets their role in an IT project of this magnitude.
+All too often, the business side misinterprets their role in an IT project of this magnitude.
 And, just as often, IT leadership fails to communicate or engage with the business correctly.
 It’s true that the business side is usually involved up front, helping to choose the software, articulate requirements, and/ or define the business case.
 Unfortunately, when this “honeymoon phase” is over, business leadership tends to drift away, viewing the project as “owned” by IT.
-As a result, these leaders don’t see the transformation project as a top priority, so they immediately re-focus their attention on other priorities.
-But when business leadership isn’t actively involved, and leave it to IT to manage both human and technological resources (something they are in no position to do), the project not only isn’t going to get done, it can easily result in a sinkhole of financial loss.
+As a result, these leaders don’t see the transformation project as a top priority, so they immediately re-focus their attention on others.
+But when business leadership isn’t actively involved, and leaves it to IT to manage both human and technological resources (something they are in no position to do), the project not only isn’t going to get done, it can easily result in a sinkhole of financial loss.

 For transformational initiatives, organizations should use the program as a way to prepare the future leaders of the company.
-By seeding the program with the high performing individuals, you not only better ensure success of the program, but you allow those future leaders an opportunity to shape the company.
+By seeding the program with the high performing individuals, you not only better ensure success of the program, but you give those future leaders an opportunity to shape the company.

-Before launching a project of this size, you might expect that developing a compelling business case, one delineating expected value and expected cost, is a given, a no-brainer.
+Before launching a project of this size, you might expect that developing a compelling business case, one delineating expected value and expected cost, is a given; a no-brainer.
 Unfortunately, in many cases, no business case is ever developed.
 As a result, the project lacks the built-in methodology for driving decisions about design, cost, and functionality tradeoffs that a business case can provide.
 Knowing your expected value and cost helps justify investment in the project, and so is essential to its continued progress and completion.